 For many years, Thailand has had an unwarranted reputation as a place where Western men could come to have sex with children.
-In the last few years, the Thai police have taken the prosecution of these men very seriously, yet the sad and terrifying fact is they still come to Thailand.
+In the last few years, the Thai police have taken the prosecution of these men seriously, yet the sad and terrifying fact is they still come to Thailand.

-What is even sadder and more terrifying is that many of these men come to Thailand to be teachers.
+What is even sadder and more terrifying is that many pedophiles in Thailand come to the country to be teachers.
 Without proper qualifications or experience, often without even a college degree, they manage to walk into a Thai school and procure themselves a job.

-The only reason for this is Thailand’s shortage of Western teachers and a previous lack of background checks on the part of the Thais.
+The only reason for this is Thailand’s shortage of Western teachers, and a previous lack of background checks on the part of the Thais.

-Christopher Neil was arrested in Nakhon Ratchasima just over a week after he had arrived here and charged with child sexual abuse.
+Christopher Neil was arrested in Nakhon Ratchasima just over a week after he had arrived here, and charged with child sexual abuse.
 He is wanted in South Korea, Cambodia and Vietnam for similar charges.
-He was also a teacher.

 While he was in Thailand, he had been fired from two teaching jobs after the staff at the school felt uncomfortable about him being around children.

 These are just two of the numerous Western men who come to Thailand thinking they can get away with having sex with children, something that would be much more difficult for them to do in their own country.

 However, since the John Mark Karr incident, things have been changing and changing for the better.
-Now, when you apply for a teaching job anywhere in Thailand, you have to have a certified police background check either from a Thai police station or from a police body in your country of origin.
+Now, when you apply for a teaching job anywhere in Thailand, you must have a certified police background check either from a Thai police station or from a police body in your country of origin.

 This has proven useful in some instances as some of these pedophiles are wanted by law enforcement in their own countries.
 The last thing they want to do is to have to get a police report from them.

 Many Westerners used to live in Thailand illegally by doing a visa run to Cambodia once a month.
 From Bangkok, the visa run there and back only takes about 6 hours and, once back in Thailand, you were given another 30 day stay in the country.

 What this has done is to dissuade some pedophiles from coming here, as they do not want to have to go to a Thai embassy overseas for a visa, in case their name comes up on a list of wanted pedophiles.

 Before the Jon Mark Karr incident, it used to be you could go to Khao San Road in Bangkok and buy a fake college degree for around $6.
 The Department of Education didn’t check the degree when you submitted it with your work permit application, so you were immediately eligible for many more teaching jobs.

-When this first started, there were reports of several schools that had Western teachers desperately trying to escape out of back doors or up on the roof, hoping to evade the police until they had left the school.
+When this first started, there were even reports of several schools that had Western teachers desperately trying to escape out of back doors or up on the roof, hoping to evade the police until they had left the school.